akien-mga/godot-website-old/README.md

-# godot-landingpage-base
+# WIP homepage for Godot's website

-Godot new landing-page initial layout
+New design for the upcoming Godot website.

-<b>Usage:</b>
+## Usage

-Download/clone to hardrive and open & edit index.html<br/>
+Clone the repository, open and edit index.html
 Edit styles in scss directory.
-Setup sass compiler from style.scss to assets/css/style.css <br/>
+Setup sass compiler from style.scss to assets/css/style.css